[COMPLETE] 2023 PH Public Teachers Salary & Benefits

 And of course, there’s summer vacation.
 But teachers make sure their time off is spent productively, including continuing education, volunteer work, and much more.
 Here’s the breakdown of the benefits for teachers in the Philippines:

-Public teachers’ allowances, and incentives
+Allowances and incentives

 BenefitsAmount in Php

-Clothing and uniform6,000
+Clothing and uniform₱6,000

 Mid-year bonus1-month basic salary